HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-03-a-protocol-to-transfer-value.md

 > "The application layer handles tasks like transaction management, blockchain processing, and mining. [...]
 The network layer handles communication between nodes, which occurs over a P2P network of inter-node TCP connections. - [Dandelion Paper](https://arxiv.org/pdf/1701.04439.pdf)

 In this article we focus on the protocol of a blockchain at the application layer.
-In the article on the **P2P networks** we look at the network layer.
+In the article on the **link P2P networks** we look at the network layer.

 ### Network Protocols